opentext/github-action-ft-integration-mbt/README.md

 - A Windows machine with OpenText Functional Testing (formerly UFT One) application installed
 - API access to the product with **CI/CD Integration** or **DevOps Admin** roles.

-## 4. Workflow Configuration
+## 4. GitHub Workflow Setup

+This section explains how to create and configure a GitHub Actions workflow that integrates OpenText Functional Testing with Model-Based Testing (MBT).

 ### 4.1.
-GitHub Workflow creation
+Workflow creation

 > [!NOTE]
 > These steps should be done inside your GitHub repository which contains the OpenText Functional Testing (formerly UFT One) tests.

-This section explains how to configure a GitHub Actions workflow that integrates OpenText Functional Testing with Model-Based Testing (MBT).
 - Create a new workflow from GitHub **Actions** tab (resulting in a new `.yml` file inside of `<your_repo>/.github/workflows/` subfolder).
 - Add `workflow_dispatch` event trigger to allow manual workflow run
 - Add `push` event trigger to allow automatic workflow run on every content change.